 Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide.
 What will you find?

-Monument to Donovan Foster Smart 'Shorty' and Mary Ann Foster, All Saints Chutchyard, Bisham, Berkshire.
+Monument to Donovan Foster Smart 'Shorty' and Mary Ann Foster, All Saints Churchyard, Bisham, Berkshire.

-Donovan Foster Smart was born in Chingford, Essex in 1906, eldest child of Harry Casimir Smart, an Austrailian working in the Publicity Branch of the Austrailian Government Office in the UK, and Daisy Hope Foster.
+Donovan Foster Smart was born in Chingford, Essex in 1906, eldest child of Harry Casimir Smart, an Australian working in the publicity branch of the Australian Government Office in the UK, and Daisy Hope Foster.

-Mary Ann Foster was born Mary Ann Scudamore in Bishopsgate, Middlesex 1856 to Robert Scudamore, a Lithographic Printer and his wife Elizabeth.
-On 21st November 1880 Mary Ann married Henry William Foster in Hackney, London.
-Along with Henry's five children from his previous marriage, Helen, Symons, Mary Ann, Ethel, Gertrude and Harold, Henry and Mary Ann had three children of their own, Sidney Kirkman, Daisy Hope and Grace.
+Mary Ann Foster was born Mary Ann Scudamore in Bishopsgate, Middlesex 1856 to Robert Scudamore, a Lithographic Printer, and his wife Elizabeth Bryne.
+Mary first appears on the 1861 Census, aged 5, living with her parents and siblings at 24 Wellington Street North, Bethnal Green, Middlesex.
+In 1871 Mary Ann is a domestic service in the house of William Holmes, a Nurseryman, at 2 Frampton Park Road, Hackney, London.
+On 21st November 1880 Mary Ann married Henry William Foster at St John's Church in Hackney, London.
+Along with Henry's five children from his previous marriage, Helen, Symons, Mary Ann, Ethel, Gertrude and Harold, Henry and Mary Ann had four children of their own, Henry Thomas, Sidney Kirkman, Daisy Hope, and Grace.

 3 comments: